-The construction of such a decarbonized and sustainable energy system is a common issue in the world, and we, with its global network, keep abreast of the ever-changing policy, technological, and economic trends in each country and region.
+The establishment of a decarbonized and sustainable energy system is a common global challenge.
+As a global company, HORIBA, with its comprehensive global footprint, keeps abreast of ever-changing policy, technological, and economic trends in each country and region.
 Here are a few topics summarizing the latest trends from HORIBA's perspective.

-(Please note that the following information is organized based on information released by public organizations, but includes our own interpretation, views, and findings.)
+(Please note that the content below is edited based on information released by public organizations, but includes our own interpretations, views, and findings.)

 Table of Contents